ascandone/kestrel-lang/language-tour.md

 ```

 And call them using common function call syntax: `my_function(1, 2)`

-Functions are first class citizen, therefor you can assign them to let declarations, pass them to other function or return from functions
+Functions are first class citizen, therefore you can assign them to let declarations, pass them to other function or return from functions

 #### Let declarations